 Stillbirth affects the whole family, not just the parents of the stillborn baby; Stillbirth is part of our family now:

 My name is Susan Bruyn, I am a 57-year-old mother of 4 children.
 I am, and always will be the grandmother of a stillborn baby ‘Beau’.
 I was uneducated about stillbirth; and I believed if I didn’t talk about it and ask questions about it, I would be safe from it.

 My daughter and her husband are happily married, fit and healthy.
 Their pregnancy was planned, and their baby was very much wanted and loved from the day he was conceived.
-A perfect pregnancy plan had been put in place, private health fund, private hospital, and an obstetrician with a wonderful reputation.
-All test that were required during pregnancy had be done, mum and baby healthy, all was good.
+A perfect pregnancy plan had been put in place – private health fund, private hospital, and an obstetrician with a wonderful reputation.
+All tests that were required during pregnancy had been done.
+Mum and baby healthy; all was good.

 But was I WRONG?

 On April the 24th 2017 I received a phone call from my 26-week pregnant daughter that changed our family forever.
 “Mum the baby died”.

 I was in absolute shock; this was so far from my radar I couldn’t think straight.
 I jumped in the car, and as quickly as possible ran to her side.
 How could this be happening to my daughter and my grandchild?
 Stillbirth is so rare I thought.
 How can this be happening with all the tests that have been done?
 All prenatal tests showed everything was ok.

 On arrival at the hospital I was met by the most amazing woman.
 Her title was Obstetric Social Worker.
 She was there to guide us through what to expect during delivery, how to plan the funeral, and subsequent mental health care for the months to follow.

 I started to realise that this must be more common than I thought, if the hospital has someone dedicated to this role.
 She informed us that stillbirth numbers have not changed in Australia in decades.
 Why don’t we know this?